peter/versioned/README.md

 ## TODO

+### Dynamic Model Schemas

+* app/models needs to be an atom that we can update when the database changes
+* init-models needs to get all published schemas from the database and merge those into the models from the config updated-schema (merge-schemas (:schema doc) schema) updated-models (assoc-in models [(:type model) :schema] updated-schema)

+### Misc

 * Issue auth tokens with JWT and let each session have a unique token.

 * We should use an [id_sequences collection](https://www.tutorialspoint.com/mongodb/mongodb_autoincrement_sequence.htm) to ensure we don't reuse an id after a delete